 - Choose the major that covers the most topics and works with your time frame.
 Now its time to pull out your magnifying glass and start looking for patterns.
 Are there any common themes between the topics?
 Remember that one major can serve multiple career choices.
 Group your topics by similarities of the field covered.
 For each group, look at the range of time listed by the topics.
 Are you comfortable with the average time frame for each group?
 Your choice is the major that covers the most topics you are passionate about AND includes the time frame that is best for you!

 College student coaching can provide the space for you to brainstorm, if you are struggling to pick a major, or wanting to get clear on your career outlook.
 Considering your passions and time frames are perhaps the most important factors.
-If you are interested in finding the major and career meant for you, contact us about our Conscious Career Exploration Program to save time and money!
+If you are interested in finding the major and career meant for you, contact us for a FREE Vision of Success Session to save time and money!

 Latest posts by Porschia Parker-Griffin (see all)